LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Write simple, neutral questions that are easy to understand and ask one thing at a time.
-Use open-ended questions sparingly to gather detailed feedback.
+• Write simple, neutral questions that ask one thing at a time.
+Avoid loaded wording that pushes answers.

 Ready to Create Your eBook?